Contact us at MarineFires@aol.com Press desired topic.

 Small Boat and Marina Fires

-This seminar will view videos and examine case studies of actual marina fires to determine what could have been done differently and what tactics proved worthwhile.
+This seminar begins with a classroom session in which we will view videos and examine case studies of actual marina fires to determine what could have been done differently and what tactics proved worthwhile.
 We will look at features found in all marinas which could either help you or hurt you during a fire operation.

 We will also look at individual boat fires both while the boat is underway and while at anchor.
 Next we will discuss the tactics needed to safely handle these incidents.
 Finally, you will get to see portable fire pumps and small Fireboats.
 We will discuss how they are equipped and operated.

-Next apply some "hands on" experience as we walk through a local marina.
+After the classroom session we apply some "hands on" experience as we walk through a local marina.
 We will see the safety information and walk through the pre-fire-plan information that had been brought out during the lecture segment.
 And, we will see it at a marina you would respond to.
-Any training is better when it is reinforced with a "hands-on" experience.
-(Full day) email MarineFires@aol.com

 Small Fireboat Operations at Fires and Emergencies